neelkong/project-portfolio/README.md

 # Hi!
 Welcome to my project portfolio.

-### In the AI Projects folder, I have included all projects I worked on during my CS188 Introduction to Artificial Intelligence Club.
+### In the AI Projects folder, I have included all projects I worked on during my CS188 Introduction to Artificial Intelligence Class.

 ### All other folders are an array of projects from many different areas I have worked on.